-If upon review of a compliance report, continuous improvement progress report, substantive change notification, complaint, or other report the Board finds that a standard is not met, the Board must request that a program submit a report requiring that the program satisfactorily address the area(s) of concern and demonstrate compliance with the accreditation standard(s) within 2 years, a period which may be extended only for good cause.
+If upon review of a compliance report, continuous improvement progress report, substantive change notification, complaint, or other report the Board finds that a standard is not met, the Board must request that a program submit a report requiring that the program satisfactorily address the area(s) of concern and demonstrate substantial compliance with the accreditation standard(s) within 2 years, a period which may be extended only for good cause.
 If a program fails to do so within the specified period, the Board must take adverse action with regard to the program's accreditation status.
-If the program does not demonstrate compliance within 2 years, CCNE will take immediate adverse action unless the Board, for good cause, extends the period for achieving compliance.
+If the program does not demonstrate substantial compliance within 2 years, CCNE will take immediate adverse action unless the Board, for good cause, extends the period for demonstrating substantial compliance.

-In order for the Board to grant an extension of the time period for achieving compliance beyond 2 years, the Board must find good cause exists to grant an extension.
-Good cause may be found if the program has made substantial progress toward compliance and the quality of the program is not in jeopardy.
-The Board determines the appropriateness of an extension of time for good cause on a case by case basis, but the extension of time for good cause may not exceed 18 months beyond the 2-year period for achieving compliance.
+In order for the Board to grant an extension of the time period for demonstrating substantial compliance beyond 2 years, the Board must find good cause exists to grant an extension.
+Good cause may be found if the program has made considerable progress toward substantial compliance and the quality of the program is not in jeopardy.
+The Board determines the appropriateness of an extension of time for good cause on a case-by-case basis, but the extension of time for good cause may not exceed 18 months beyond the 2-year period for demonstrating substantial compliance.
 If a program does not submit a requested report, the Board will take adverse action with regard to the program's accreditation status.